mishal07070/carbon-footprint-calculator/README.md

 ## Technologies Used

 - **React.js**: The frontend of the application is built using React.js, a popular JavaScript library for building user interfaces.
-- **Node.js**: For server-side computations of the data from the Excel Sheets.
 - **ExcelJS** : For calculations of emission values from the excel sheet uploaded by the user.
 - **Chart.js**: Chart.js is used for creating interactive charts that display carbon emissions data.
 - **MongoDB** : For storage and retrieval of dashboard data.
-- **ExpressJS** : For creating a backend server to interact with the MongoDB database.
+- **Node.js with ExpressJS**: For creating a backend server to interact with the MongoDB database.

 ## Installation